-Education City Stadium Welcomes Thousands For Eid Al-Fitr Prayer
+Education City Stadium Welcomes Thousands for Eid Al-Fitr Prayer

-Doha, Qatar: Thousands of worshippers have gathered at the Education City Stadium as the iconic sporting arena staged the Eid al-Fitr prayer at Qatar Foundation for the second consecutive year.
+(MENAFN- Qatar Foundation ) Doha, Qatar, 10 April 2024: Thousands of worshippers have gathered at the Education City Stadium as the iconic sporting arena staged the Eid al-Fitr prayer at Qatar Foundation for the second consecutive year.

 The gathering of worship was hosted by Qatar Foundation’s (QF) Minaretein Center (Education City Mosque), in coordination with the Ministry of Endowments (Awqaf) and Islamic Affairs, and was followed by an Eid Festival celebrating the start of Eid al-Fitr.
 The Education City Stadium has become a venue for Eid prayers – having also staged the Eid al-Adha prayer at QF in June 2023 – due to its capacity to safely host a large number of worshippers.